Include peers and siblings strategy

-Modeling in natural contexts means to move away from highly structured activities.
-Instead, model AAC during routines (e.g. when making lunch) and activities (e.g. when playing a game) you would be doing anyway.
+Modeling in natural contexts means moving away from highly structured activities.
+Instead, model AAC during routines (e.g., when making lunch) and activities (e.g., when playing a game).

 Why is it helpful?

--The language you model is expected to feel important to the AAC user.
-It applies to their life experience.
+- The language you model is expected to feel important to the AAC user as it applies to their life experience.